anatelli10/packages-for-gmail/README.md

 #### Features

 -   Supports FedEx, UPS, and USPS packages
--   View the sender, package status, delivery (or estimated delivery) time, message time, and tracking number of each package
+-   View the sender, package status, delivery (or estimated delivery) date, message date, and tracking number of each package
 -   Sort
 -   Filter
 -   Search